tranle1411/wageinsight/README.md

 5. Application is now run on your local device at this address: http://localhost:5000/predict

 How to see analysis:
+1. Download training data (raw.csv) from this link https://drive.google.com/file/d/1x50QYjZ9Qs9qzg5To-nvtlhDuQcof8aw/view?usp=sharing
+2. Move raw.csv into 'Database' folder
-1. Create a database called CSC498.db.
+3. Create a database called CSC498.db.
 Import all csv files in 'Database' folder (not the 'test' folder)
-2. Connect to the database using SQLite.
+4. Connect to the database using SQLite.
 Run all queries in DataCleaning.sql
-3. Run analysis.ipynb to see analysis.
+5. Run analysis.ipynb to see analysis.
 Note that tuning model will take a very long time to run.